Baseband-processor/Air-Legacy/README.md

 * [Perl for Penetration Testing](https://www.slideshare.net/kost/perl-usage-in-security-and-penetration-testing)

-**Requests and collaborations**

-Feel free to email me at <Baseband@cpan.org>
-- [x] I am open to suggestions, code improvement, collaboration and other requests

 **FREE DROPS**

 Occasionally I'll drop some random hardware extension for Air::Lorcon2, this will include specific hardware, customized extension and new working modes.